Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 Let's create a coin that can be spent by anybody as long as they know the password.

-To implement this we would have the hash of the password committed into the puzzle and, if presented with the correct password, the puzzle will return instructions to create a new coin with a puzzlehash given in the solution.
+To implement this we would have the hash of the password committed into the puzzle and, if presented with the correct password, the puzzle will return instructions to create a new coin with a puzzle hash given in the solution.
 For the following example the password is "hello" which has the hash value 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824.
 The implementation for the above coin would be thus: